roshan-gh/feedback-app/README.md

-# feedback-app
+# React Feedback App
-React Feedback App You can add, update and delete feedbacks with this app.
+You can add, update and delete feedbacks with this app.